 Take care and if you don’t think that this is the life for you, be sure to thank your local farmer!

 There’s more to the story!
 The links to my friends homestead tales are below.
 I hope you will continue reading and in some cases, enjoy the fun video’s they made of a day in the life at their homesteads.
 These are some amazing women, taking care of gardens, children, large livestock, flocks of poultry and doing what ever needs to be done, all in the course of a day.
 Is this lifestyle for everyone?
 No, of course not.
 But it’s a good life.
-Enjoy their stories by following the links.

-A Day in the Life by Ashley of Whistle Pig HollowOn The Farm: A Peek Into Our Life by Ashley of The Browning HomesteadThe Answer to “And what did YOU do today?” by Chris of Joybilee FarmA Day in the Life of an Urban Homesteader by Connie of Urban OverallsA Day in My Shoes by Emilie of The Toups AddressHomesteading Rhythm with Little Kids & A Bump by Isis of Little Mountain HavenHomestead Truths, Minus the Sugarcoating by Janet of Timber Creek FarmA Day of Homestead Living by Jessica of The 104 HomesteadA Day in the Life of a Homesteader by Katie of Livin Lovin FarminA Typical Day of Homesteading by Laurie of Common Sense HomesteadingIt’s Not About The Work by Leona of My Healthy Green FamilyLife, Unfiltered by Melissa of Ever Growing FarmA Day in the Life of This Urban Homesteader by Meredith of ImaginAcresA Day in the Life of a Homestead by Quinn of Reformation AcresA Day on Acorn Hill Homestead by Teri of Homestead Honey
+A Day in the Life by Ashley of Whistle Pig HollowOn The Farm: A Peek Into Our Life by Ashley of The Browning HomesteadThe Answer to “And what did YOU do today?” by Chris of Joybilee Farm, I want to be a Homesteading Housewife by Ann of A Farm Girl in the Making A Day in the Life of an Urban Homesteader by Connie of Urban OverallsA Day in My Shoes, by Emilie of The Toups AddressHomesteading Rhythm with Little Kids & A Bump by Isis of Little Mountain HavenHomestead Truths, Minus the Sugarcoating by Janet of Timber Creek FarmA Day of Homestead Living by Jessica of The 104 HomesteadA Day in the Life of a Homesteader by Katie of Livin Lovin FarminA Typical Day of Homesteading by Laurie of Common Sense HomesteadingIt’s Not About The Work by Leona of My Healthy Green FamilyLife, Unfiltered by Melissa of Ever Growing FarmA Day in the Life of This Urban Homesteader by Meredith of ImaginAcresA Day in the Life of a Homestead by Quinn of Reformation AcresA Day on Acorn Hill Homestead by Teri of Homestead Honey